VanillaVani33/CuvaWorks/README.md

 and the machine so that a program meant to be run using an Nvidia Cuda Device could also run on the CPU, should the user decide to.

+TO IMPLEMENT -----------------------------------------------------------------------

+Just add "#include "CuvaWorks/cuvaworks.h" to the beginning of one of your project files.
+To use CuvaRand, the random engine that implements CuRand Kernel used for generating random numbers, just add "#include CuvaWorks/cuvarand.h" to the beginning of one of your prject files.

 CHANGE FILE EXTENSION --------------------------------------------------------------

 If you have Nvidia CUDA installed, copy all contents of your file containing "int main()"